 A special script to process the whole scene after import can be provided.
 This is great for post processing, changing materials, doing funny stuff with the geometry etc.

-Create a script that basically looks like this:
+Create a script that like this:

 tool # needed so it runs in editor extends EditorScenePostImport func post_import(scene): # do your stuff here return scene # remember to return the imported scene